JPSC-PDRC-KEIO/jpscdocs_en/single/your_child_s.rst

    :widths: 2, 2, 2

    * -
-     - If you don’t have a childI
+     - If you don’t have a child
-     - f you have a child(ren)
+     - If you have a child(ren)
    * - First child
      -
      -